GabeOchieng/EbolaML-1/README.txt

 fatal (60% fatality rate).
 Thus, we need efficient and robust methods for diagnostic and prognostic triage and this is where technology can be of great help.
-As Ebola preferentially spreads in the context of poor healthcare infrastructure, it is critical that triage tools are cheap and easy to implement.
+As Ebola preferentially spreads in the context of poor health-care infrastructure, it is critical that triage tools are cheap and easy to implement.
 Current state-of-art solutions are both rare and limited.
 Hartley et al.[3] proposed a scoring system for triage which is based in statistical modeling.
 The major limitation is due to the fact that this score is static and is thus unable to adapt to
 1